confluentinc/kafka-rest/docs/intro.rst

 License
 -------

-The project is licensed under the Apache 2 license.
+The REST Proxy is licensed under the Apache 2 license.